 Commercial litigation, also, is very frequently based on voluminous piles of facts, figures, documents, and exhibits.
 In one memorable case I worked on a few years ago, we were retained late in the game by Plaintiff’s counsel to assist with a commercial arbitration.
 It was the position of the Plaintiff that its supplier/partner/financier had maliciously withheld and diverted to other of its licensed dealers, certain high-margin articles of inventory in an attempt to drive the Plaintiff out of business and unjustly seize its assets.
 We were brought into the matter less than a month before the arbitration hearing was scheduled to begin, and had to burn the midnight oil plowing through no less than 20 bankers’ boxes of disorganized discovery documents and other relevant paperwork.
 Fortunately, because the matter had already been in litigation for several years prior to our involvement, our client was intimately familiar with all of the paperwork involved, we were able to prepare a report legitimately supporting; our client’s allegations in extremely short order.
 Armed with our analysis, Counsel for our client was able to negotiate a multi-million dollar settlement with the defendant prior to completing the arbitration process.
 Had we been brought into the process earlier, it is possible that thousands of dollars in legal costs would have been saved and the same result achieved in a far shorter timeframe.

 Two things that the above cases, and so many other cases I’ve worked on over the years, have taught me are to never assume a situation is hopeless, and to never assume that anyone else calculated anything correctly – even (or especially, some might say) the Government.
 What may look like a clear-cut case at first glance, frequently turns out to be just the opposite.
-Whatever happens before or during a case, you can always rely on a good forensic accountant to determine the answers to those all-important questions of amount.
+Whatever happens before or during a case, you can always rely on a good forensic accountant to determine the answers to those all-important questions of amount as amount is key.